 The great news is, at Optical Express our complete aftercare programme starts on the day of your cataract surgery and is customised to your individual requirements so we can be sure your recovery is progressing just as it should and that you can get back to doing the activates you love as soon as possible.
 Today your aftercare programme is a mix of in-clinic and telemedicine consultations.

 At your post-surgery aftercare appointments you will have the opportunity to discuss with your expert clinician when you can begin to exercise again and only when given permission by your medical professional should you carry out any strenuous activities.

-All Optical Express patients also have access to our out-of-hours medical helpline, where a specialist optometrist or surgeon can give you professional advice and help to answer questions on vision or eye health after cataract surgery.
+All Optical Express patients also have access to our out-of-hours medical helpline, where an optometrist or surgeon can give you professional advice and help to answer questions on vision or eye health after cataract surgery.